surniaulula/wpsso-wc-metadata/readme.txt

 The product global identifier values (ie. GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, UPC, EAN, ISBN, MPN) are searchable from both the front-end and back-end WooCommerce Products admin page.

-The WPSSO Product Metadata for WooCommerce add-on provides Schema (aka Schema.org) mpn, gtin14, gtin13, gtin12, gtin8, gtin, productID isbn, depth, and additionalProperty fluid_volume values to the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) for Google Rich Results, Rich Snippets, and Structured Data.
+The WPSSO Product Metadata for WooCommerce SEO add-on provides Schema (aka Schema.org) mpn, gtin14, gtin13, gtin12, gtin8, gtin, productID isbn, depth, and additionalProperty fluid_volume values to the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) for Google Rich Results, Rich Snippets, and Structured Data.

 The *SSO &gt; WooCommerce Metadata* settings page allows you to enable or disable product metadata with a simple checkbox, along with customizing the label and placeholder for different languages (aka WordPress locales).